vinokour/food-data-analysis/README.md

 #### Rating Distribution
 ![Rating Distribution](assets/rating_dist.png)

 Most recipes are rated between 4-5 stars, showing a strong positive skew in ratings.
-This suggests either a selection bias (poorly rated recipes being removed) or a general tendency for users to give positive ratings.
+This suggests that there is a general tendency for users to give positive ratings.

 #### Preparation Time Analysis
 ![Time vs Rating](assets/time_rating1.png)

 Recipe preparation times follow a right-skewed distribution with a median of 30 minutes.
-There's a long tail of recipes taking several hours, typically for complex dishes or slow-cooking methods.
+There's a long tail of recipes taking several hours, typically for complex dishes.

 ### Bivariate Analysis

 #### Time vs Rating Relationship
 The correlation between preparation time and ratings is weak (correlation = 0.03), suggesting that recipe quality isn't strongly tied to cooking duration.
+This is probably why the R² score of our baseline and final model are relatively low.

 #### Rating by Recipe Type